Elevating from Social Media Monitoring to Social Listening

 Social listening software identifies and analyzes individual digital and social media posts.
 A good social listening tool offers more operators, allowing you to find a higher variation of mentions.

-And if that second sentence lost you, that’s because social listening isn’t something just anyone can (or should) do—to best use software, you need training, dedicated staff, and a comprehensive strategy to create and execute queries that get you the most relevant data about your campus.
+If that second sentence lost you it’s because social listening isn’t something just anyone can (or should) do—to best use software, you need training, dedicated staff, and a comprehensive strategy to create and execute queries to get the most relevant data about your campus.

 We hear from clients that many software platforms claiming to have social listening capabilities are lacking in numerous areas, from simple tasks like missing mentions to more complex needs like custom dashboards or insightful reporting.
-Some of that is functionality, sure.
-But a lot of it is because software alone isn’t the answer
+Some of that is functionality, but a lot of it is because software alone isn’t the answer.

-Human analysts (like ours) offer expertise in using the operators, research, coding, and analysis.
-Analysts contextualize the data points and create the larger data story.
-They understand sarcasm, dig deeper when they spot anomalies or irregularities, ensure relevancy by validating and cleaning data, add context, identify crises, and detect nuance.
+Human analysts like ours are experts in the skills needed to optimize social listening software.
+They contextualize the data points and create the larger story about your brand and dig deeper when they spot anomalies or irregularities, ensure relevancy by validating and cleaning data, add context, identify crises, and detect nuance.

 For example, think about references to your campus.
 You’re not just known as “Sampleton Northern University.”
 Sometimes you’re known by Sampleton or Sampleton Northern, misspellings like Samplton, your mascot, or “SNU.”
 The query our analysts build reflects all the ways people refer to your campus to bring in data that reflects that variety.
-They use information provided by campus professionals and searches of popular social sites to capture all the ways people refer to your campus.
+They use information provided by your campus and online searches to capture all of the conversation about your campus, topics, themes, and ideas you may never have even thought of

 Learn more about what we do